mvanwinkleias/blog_posts/2018-04-19-image_redaction_with_imagemagick/README.md

 # Redacting the Same Part of Images

-I recently took some screenshots from within a web browser that I used to do a public writeup on a phishing attempt.
+I recently took some screenshots from within a web browser that I used to do a public write-up on a phishing attempt.

 I use Ubuntu Mate, and I have a (small) script for taking pictures of the current window:</p>